 When to add soil enrichments

 Giving your garden some extra love is always a good habit.
-Anytime a plant is added or a patch of seeds, add an inch or two of compost or aged manure.
+Anytime a plant is added, seeds sprout or transplants brought home, add an inch or two of compost or aged manure.
 This will give the stunned roots the boost of good to spread out and produce strong root systems.
+You can “top dress” or mix the compost in with the roots.

 Let nature lend a hand and after the final harvest start tossing the brown and green compost ingredients right into the garden, nature will take care of the rest!